soonann/travel-app-backend/README.md

 ```
 If you encounter any issues, you can refer to the <a href="#troubleshooting">Troubleshooting</a> Section
 ### Configurations
-Before you are able to start the project, you will need to rename the `docker-compose-local-sample.env` file to `docker-compose-local.env` and fill up the variables.
+Before you are able to start the project, you will need to rename the `docker-compose-local-example.env` file to `docker-compose-local.env` and fill up the variables.

 Take note that the environment file's values will determine the naming of the database and connection credentials.